Nusiq/mcblend/docs/index.md

 ## Features
 - Exporting and importing models for Minecraft Bedrock Edition, including support for polymesh and cube-based models of attachables and entities.
 - Exporting keyframe animations and poses for entities and attachables, and baking animations into Minecraft format, including support for using inverse kinematics and constraints to create complex movements.
-- Generating UV-maps and textures for Minecraft models.
+- Generating UV maps and textures for Minecraft models.
 - Access to Blender features such as physics simulation and rigging for animating Minecraft models, and a function for automatic rigid body setup for a model.

 ## Planned features